C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: -algebra

 \section{$C^*$-algebra $\OO_\TT(\KK,\JJ)$}

 In this section we present a construction of the title object of the paper - the $C^*$-algebra $\OO_\TT(\KK,\JJ)$.
-Before approaching this task, we formulate a universal definition of $\OO_\TT(\KK,\JJ)$ and briefly discuss its relations with relative Cuntz-Pimsner algebras, various crossed products and graph $C^*$-alg ebras.
+Before approaching this task, we formulate a universal definition of $\OO_\TT(\KK,\JJ)$ and briefly discuss its relations with relative Cuntz-Pimsner algebras, various crossed products and graph $C^*$-algebras.